Charles Taylor (Liberian politician): Verdict

-At his trial, Taylor claimed that he was a victim, denied the charges and compared his actions of torture and crimes against humanity to the actions of George W. Bush in the War on Terror.
+At his trial, Taylor claimed that he was a victim, denied the charges and compared his actions of torture and crimes against humanity to the actions of George W. Bush in the war on terror.
 Sentencing hearings commenced on 3 May and were announced on 30 May.
 Taylor was sentenced to 50 years in prison.
-He was about 64 years of age at the time of sentencing, making his sentence effectively a de facto life sentence.
-His sentence was upheld on appeal.
+He was about 64 years of age at the time of sentencing.

 Sierra Leone's government described the sentence as "a step forward as justice has been done, though the magnitude of the sentence is not commensurate with the atrocities committed".

 Taylor appealed against the verdict, but on 26 September 2013, Appeals Chamber of the Special Court confirmed his guilt and the penalty of 50 years in prison.

 Imprisonment

 On 15 October 2013, Taylor was transferred to British custody, and began serving his sentence at HM Prison Frankland in County Durham, England.
+The UK passed a short Act of Parliament in 2007, to dovetail into existing international tribunals' legislation, to enable the UK government to meet its 2006 offer to imprison Taylor if convicted.
 Taylor's attorneys filed a motion to have him transferred to a prison in Rwanda, but in March 2015, the motion was denied and he was ordered to continue serving his sentence in the United Kingdom.
 In January 2017, it was found that he had been making phone calls from the prison to provide guidance to the National Patriotic Party and threaten some of his enemies.

 In October 2021, Taylor filed a complaint against the Liberian government for "non-payment of his retirement".
 This complaint was lodged with the Court of Justice of the Economic Community of West African States (ECOWAS).